Identification | Biology | Damage ID | Management | Handling

 Opportunities for hunting in urban and suburban areas often are limited by lack of open space and local ordinances prohibiting the discharge of firearms.
 Open shorelines, reservoirs, and large private properties, such as golf courses where access can be controlled, are good places to try hunting as an option for control.

 A Federal Migratory Bird Hunting Stamp is required to hunt waterfowl, including Canada geese, in addition to state hunting permits and licenses.
 Several states manage special hunting seasons to reduce the number of non-migratory geese.
 Most start in September, before the regular waterfowl hunting seasons and near urban areas where geese congregate.
 Hunters should check local laws regarding permits and the discharge of firearms.
-Landowners that are concerned about potential conflicts can limit the number of hunters and times they allow hunting on their property.
+Landowners who are concerned about potential conflicts can limit the number of hunters and times they allow hunting on their property.
 For more information about hunting geese, contact your state wildlife agency.

 A high-powered pellet rifle (.177-caliber) or .22-caliber rifle can be used to remove individual or injured birds.
 A great deal of skill and discretion is required to kill birds quickly and humanely.
 Sub-sonic .22-caliber loads can be used to minimize noise in urban areas.
 The use of guns over water poses a great risk of ricochet.
 A 12-gauge shotgun with No. 6 non-toxic shot directed at the head and neck (shown below) is a good alternative.
 A Metrobarrel and subsonic loads can be used to minimize noise.
 Shooting geese outside the regulated hunting season requires special permits.